showkubii/homescripts-1/README.md

 ## My Workflow

-I use Sonarr and Radarr in conjuction with NZBGet and ruTorrent/rtorrent to get my media.
+I use Sonarr and Radarr in conjuction with NZBGet and qBittorrent to get my media.

 My normal flow is that they grab a file, download it and place it in `/gmedia` under the correct spot of `/gmedia/TV` `/gmedia/Movies` respectively and that is locally-stored underneath the covers.